honsa/honsa.github.io/README.md

 # honsa.github.io
-You cannot get more bananas than one.
+You can only get more bananas than one if you find the answer for pi.

 https://honsa.github.io/button/index.html